 There is a great deal you can do increase the appeal of your property and create a lasting impact for potential buyers.

 The following are factors you should keep in mind when listing your home for sale:

-Whilst it might be tempting to think that the higher the property is priced the better the offer you will receive, please do not be fooled by this misconception.
+While it might be tempting to think that the higher the property is priced, the better the offer you will receive, please do not be fooled by this misconception.
 Price is not always the determining factor when accepting an offer.
 There are several important reasons as to why:

-Know that you can trust our experienced agents to help you throughly evaluate every offer you receive without compromising your marketing position.
+Know that you can trust our experienced agents to help you thoroughly evaluate every offer you receive without compromising your marketing position.

 We have an ethical responsibility to impartially negotiate contractual terms and we take this very seriously.
 It is our job to find a win/win that is beneficial for all parties involved.
 It may be you that you deal with multiple offers before deciding on the one you that is most suitable for you - As your agent, we will guarantee a thorough and objective assessment of each offer to help assist you in making the right choice.

 Once an agreement has been reached to the sales price and terms you will receive a formal written offer outlining all elements.
 At this stage is is customary for the buyers to make an earnest deposit in the sum of 5000€ which will be held in a lawyers client account.

 Whilst this is not a legally binding contract at this stage, it shows a gesture of good faith and indicates the buyers are serious and intend to complete the purchase.

 This allows time for all paperwork to be submitted to the buyers' lawyer, so that due diligence can take place ahead of signing a Promissory Contact (CPCV).